danthespal/webScraper/README.md

 - SQLAlchemy 1.3.13
 - Build Tools (C++)
 - PyCharm (Optional IDE but recommended)
+If you use Pycharm, the following libraries will be detected as missing and installed automatically if not, you can manually install them by: pip install -r requirements.txt

 # TODOS
  - ~~base structure for downloading items~~